 On Floor Spikes

-Measurements confirmed that low frequency resonances within the panels of our test loudspeaker enclosure were subdued when the loudspeaker was placed on Carbide Bases instead of floor spikes.
-This damping effect occurred not just locally near contact with the Carbide Bases but also at a location near the opposite end of the enclosure.
-Both the amplitude and decay of most of the resonances present in both panels was reduced when the loudspeaker was on Carbide Bases.
-The exception was the resonance at 150 Hz in which there was a decrease in amplitude and an initial decrease in decay, followed by a small increase in decay below -40 dBFS.
+Measurements confirmed that low frequency resonances within the panels of our test loudspeaker enclosure were subdued when the loudspeaker was placed on Carbide Base footers instead of floor spikes.
+This damping effect occurred not just locally near contact with the footers but also at a location near the opposite end of the enclosure.
+The amplitude and decay time of most of the resonances present in both panels was reduced when the loudspeaker was on the Carbide Base footers.
+One notable exception was the resonance around 150 Hz in which there was a decrease in amplitude and an initially faster decay, followed by a small increase in decay time below -40 dBFS.
 In the lowest frequency region where enclosure resonances are most audible, the vibration amplitude was reduced in some instances by over 80%.

 Bastyr, K. J., & Capone, D. E. (2003).
 On the acoustic radiation from a loudspeaker’s cabinet.
 AES: Journal of the Audio Engineering Society, 51(4), 234-243.